Trump's plan for civics test for legal entrants could keep out highly skilled immigrants, experts say

 “It could be a barrier to very productive immigrants becoming a part of American society,” he said.

-“It’s like asking for people to apply for citizenship when they arrive,” said Theresa Brown, director of immigration and cross-border policy at the Bipartisan Policy Center.
+“It’s like asking for people to apply for citizenship when they arrive,” said Theresa Brown, director of immigration and cross-border policy at the Bipartisan Policy Center, a Washington-based think tank.
 “It’s a big thing to ask of people from other parts of the world.”

 Trump’s proposal would create a system that favors applicants who are highly skilled, well-educated and speak English, as well as have potential employment over family-based immigration.